OokTech/TW5-Bob/Configuration.md

 ''Note:'' All paths can be either absolute or relative.
 Relative paths are relative to the path listed in `wikiPathBase`, if none is listed they are relative to the folder with tiddlywiki.js in it if you are using the plugin version or the folder with the executable file if you are using the BobEXE version.

+''Note - `pathprefix` vs `proxyprefix`:'' The difference between `pathprefix` and `proxyprefix` is a bit difficult.
+The `pathprefix` is handled by the local server, so if you have wikis hosted on `/wikis/` and something else is handling routes that start with anything else you put `/wikis/` as the path prefix.
+If you are using a proxy which proxies incoming traffic from `/wikis/` to `/` than you use `proxyprefix`.
+So `pathprefix` is for prefixes that are handled by the server, `proxyprefix` is for paths that are changed before it gets to the server.

 ''Note for windows:'' All the example paths here are how they would appear on linux or osx.
 On windows the paths would look like